jaymel-tapel/SampleCRM-Backend/README.md

 ## How to use
 1. Packages should be automatically installed/resolved.
 If not, use **dotnet restore** while in a project folder or by using **--project** flag;
 2. Edit **Sample appsettings.json** and provide your own AppSecret and SQLServerConnection string.
 Remove **Sample ** from file name.
+3. Edit **Sample appsettings.development.json** and provide your own AppSecret and DEVELOPMENT SQLServerConnection string.
+Remove **Sample ** from file name.
-3. Type **dotnet ef database update --project=SampleCRM.Data** if you are using powershell/git bash or enter **Update-Database** for Nuget Package Manager while the SampleCRM.Data is selected.
+4. Type **dotnet ef database update --project=SampleCRM.Data** if you are using powershell/git bash or enter **Update-Database** for Nuget Package Manager while the SampleCRM.Data is selected.

 ## To be added